dscarson/15618-1/index.md

 ### Summary

-We are going to implement a distributed, high performant, concurrent, in-memory  hash-table.
+We are going to implement a distributed, concurrent, in-memory  hash-table.
 We will be testing the code on Intel Xeon Phi coprocessors (Latedays cluster).

 ### Background